 Choral-Aires Chorus chartered with Sweet Adelines on October 3, 1960 in Naperville, Illinois with 44 members!
 The first director was Earl Baumgarten.
 He took Choral-Aires to three Regional Competitions from 1962-1964.
 In, 1965, Arlene Kline became our director.
 Arlene led us to four Regional Competitions and our first 9th place medal at International in 1968.

-Mary LaMaster took over directing in 1965 and was our director for over 20 years.
+Mary LaMaster took over directing in 1969 and was our director for 20 years.
 Under the leadership of the "White Tornado," Choral-Aires earned three Regional 1st place medals and a top ten place at International.

 In 1989, Karen Breidert became our new director, after Mary retired.
 Karen was the baritone of Jubilation who were the 1985 International Queens of Harmony.
 Karen challenged the chorus to complement great singing with theatrical choreography.
 In her six years with us, we won two Regional Competitions and placed 4th at the 1995 International Competition in New Orleans.